PALEOLITHIC ART MAGAZINE

-Harroy has been a great scolar, and has compared more than 100,000 "stone-figures", that is an enormous work, that involves inevitable ERRORS.
+Harroy has been a great scholar, and has compared more than 100,000 "stone-figures", that is an enormous work, involving inevitable ERRORS.

-This photography, old of 100 years, does not allow to understand the type of stone, neither to see the parts worked.
-Harroy attributes his findings to the middle Paleolithic and the upper Paleolithic, but I have see that a part is to attribute to the lower Paleolithic.
+This photograph, old of 100 years, does not allow to understand the type of stone, neither to see the parts worked.
+Harroy attributes his findings to the middle and the upper Paleolithic, but I have see that a part is to attribute to the lower Paleolithic.

-These two "stone-figures" are much evocative, and my suspicion that are FALSE bases on these deductions:
+These two "stone-figures" are much evocative, and my suspicion that are FALSE is based on these deductions:

-- in the Paleolithic (lower, middle and upper), in the 100 years successive to the discoveries of Harroy, lithic sculptures of the family of the stegs with the horns have never been found.
+- in the Paleolithic (lower, middle and upper), in the 100 years successive to the discoveries by Harroy, lithic sculptures of Cervids with the horns have not been found.

-- in the current typology of the sculptures of the lower and middle Paleolithic, the mammals are represented with the single head and without the neck, or with the head and the horizontal body without limbs.
+- in the current typology of the lower and middle Paleolithic sculptures, mammals are represented with the only head and without neck, or with the head and the horizontal body without limbs.

-- the measures that Harroy gives about his sculptures of stegs, that have been numerous, oscillate from 3 to 5 cm. of height.
+- the measures that Harroy gives of his sculptures of Cervids, that have been numerous, oscillate from 3 to 5 cm. of height.
 It is a standard of too much small sculptures.
-Probably, he will have found some quarry with small nodules of silex, where he has operated great selections, collecting what he liked.
+Probably he will have found some quarry with small nodules of silex, where he has made great selections, collecting what he liked.

-- also the style is useful for this verification: in all the Paleolithic, the greater part of the cultural phases has produced works with strong stylistic deformation, while the "stone-figures" collectioned by Harroy (comprised these two of stegs) are realistic, proportionned to the natural, and sure object of strongly selection in the finding.
+- also the style is useful for this control: in the whole Paleolithic, the greater part of the cultural phases has produced works with strong stylistic deformation, while the "stone-figures" collected by Harroy (including these two Cervid ones) are realistic, proportionate to the natural, and certainly highly selected in their finding.

 FIG. 12 Lithic zoomorphic sculpture found by PIETRO GAIETTO in 1970.

-This type of sculpture, in the composition of the art, marks the passage from the representation of the single head of animal, to the representation of the head of animal with body.
+This type of sculpture, in the composition of art, marks the passage from the representation of the single head of animal to the representation of the head of animal with body.
 However, the representation of the only head persists in parallel.

 Technique of working: the sculpture is in silex, and is worked from every side.
 The body is realized with longitudinal removals, while the head is modeled with small retouchings.
 The section of the body has six sides; the section of the head has five sides.